Can I Turn My Drill Into A Screwdriver?

 While a drill can be used as a screwdriver for most types of screws, some screws may require a specialized screwdriver or bit.
 For example, some screws have a unique shape that requires a specific type of bit, or they may be made from a material that requires a specialized bit.
 Always check the screw manufacturer’s instructions before attempting to use a drill as a screwdriver.

-Related article: How Do You Rip A Fence Board With A Circular Saw?
+Related article: What Do You Put Under A Track Saw?

 Leave a Comment